FeliksNovoselskyi/QuizizzBOT/readme.md

 }
 ```

-As you can see, there are quite a lot of functions in this file, which are used in almost all pieces of code for the bot
+As you can see, there are quite a lot of functions in this file, which are used in almost all pieces of code for the **bot**
-It was possible to use already existing methods, but creating your own functions allowed you to add logging, for additional checks of the code and with the database specifically
+It was possible to use already existing methods, but creating your own functions allowed you to add ***logging***, for additional checks of the code and with the database specifically
-At the same time getting a more detailed description of errors, which [NodeJS](https://nodejs.org/uk) has quite big problems with
+At the same time getting a more detailed description of errors, which **[NodeJS](https://nodejs.org/uk)** has quite big problems with

 In short, the point of the file is to improve the existing methods in **[Sequelize ORM](https://sequelize.org/)**, while gathering them in one place and giving a more detailed description of each of them